MurageKibicho/CombinatorialFields/README.md

 are important because they provide extremely fast and extremely secure hash constructions.
 We aim to provide a fast alternative to elliptic curve cryptography in the [Pedersen Hash](https://iden3-docs.readthedocs.io/en/latest/iden3_repos/research/publications/zkproof-standards-workshop-2/pedersen-hash/pedersen.html) and fast constructions of [zero knowledge proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof#Practical_examples).
+\
+This proposal seeks to fund research on the properties of combinatorial finite fields.

 ### A Friendly Introduction to Finite Fields
 Finite fields are beautiful mathematical structures used in cryptography, data transmission, computer circuit design and even the clock in your home.